carbon-io/carbon-io/docs/README.md

 This example will perform the same modifications as above using the Atom project.
 However, we will instead create our changes in a branch and create a pull request.

-From the PROJECT_ROOT, change to the `atom/docs` directory and checkout the master branch.
+From the `PROJECT_ROOT`, change to the `atom/docs` directory and checkout the master branch.

 ```sh
 % cd PROJECT_ROOT/docs/packages/carbon-core/docs/packages/atom/docs
 % git checkout master
 ```

-Checkout your development branch using the -b option.
+Checkout your development branch using the `-b` option.
 Checking out a separate branch will allow you to create a pull request to master.

 ```sh
 % git checkout -b "YOUR_DEV_BRANCH_NAME"